-This comes as a result of the removal of one-time-use plastic tops from containers of yoghurt, crème fraiche, sour cream, cream, cottage cheese, and custard.
+This comes as a result of the removal of one-time-use plastic tops from containers of yogurt, crème fraiche, sour cream, cottage cheese, and custard.

-In addition, single-use plastic lids won’t be available for purchases from the Sainsbury’s Christmas range this year.
+In addition, single-use plastic lids won’t be available for purchases from Sainsbury’s Christmas range this year.

 The next product in Sainsbury’s own-brand ranges that will have their lids replaced will be the dips; this is part of the retailer’s plan to remove more single-use plastic lids in the near future.